madebykind/madebykind-v3/content/work/sheffield-hallam-university.md

   </div>
 </div>

-{{< workquote source="Sheffield Hallam University Mission" logo="logo-square-shu" img="images/work-shu-runner.jpg" alt="A woman looking over a view of Sheffield city centre at dawn." >}}
+{{< workquote source="Sheffield Hallam University Mission" logo="shu-logo" img="images/work-shu-runner.jpg" alt="A woman looking over a view of Sheffield city centre at dawn." logowidth="300" logoheight="161">}}
 We transform lives.
 We shape our students’ futures, preparing them for whatever they choose to do, and create knowledge that provides practical solutions to real world challenges.
 {{</ workquote >}}